emoneal/emoneal/README.md

 ### **SOC Home Lab**
 Building a complete blue team monitoring environment using:
-- Wazuh SIEM
+- **Splunk SIEM** for log ingestion, dashboards, and detection development
-- Sysmon and Windows Event Logs
+- Sysmon and Windows Event Logs for endpoint telemetry
-- Zeek network analysis
+- Zeek for network visibility
-- Elastic dashboards for visualization
+- Custom dashboards for alerts and threat hunting

 ### **Honeypot Traffic Analysis**
-- Capturing and analyzing attacker traffic
+- Feeding honeypot logs directly into **Splunk**
+- Correlating attacker behavior, scanning patterns, and payload attempts
-- Automated reporting to AbuseIPDB
+- Automated malicious IP reporting to AbuseIPDB
-- Studying patterns in malicious behavior
+- Studying trends in command and control attempts and SSH brute force activity

 ### **Forensics and Malware Triage**
 Practicing with tools such as: